Best daily deals

 No, the Apple Vision Pro is not wireless, but it is standalone.
 A wire connects the headset to its battery pack, and if you choose, you can also have the battery pack connected to the wall through a USB-C cable.
 The Vision Pro is a standalone headset that does not need any additional connected computer, like a Mac or an iPhone, to work.
 You do need an iPhone for the initial setup, but one is not required for daily use.

-Apple has not disclosed the weight of the Vision Pro’s battery pack.
-However, it looks close to a battery pack or an iPhone in size and weight.
-Based on this, we estimate the battery pack could weigh between 200g-300g.
+The Apple Vision Pro’s battery pack weighs 353g on its own.
 Thankfully, this weight is not felt on your head as the battery pack is not integrated into the headset.